DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 ---

-**Digression.** Prepare yourself for a long digression, possibly important, about the **current working directory** (cwd), the directory (folder) where Python looks for things.
+**Digression.** Prepare yourself for a long digression about the **current working directory** (cwd), the directory (folder) where Python looks for things.
 If the code above generated an error, the most common reason is that Python looked for the file in the wrong place.
 If that's the case, we have some work to do.

-Debugging is like solving a mystery.
-The first step is to collect data:
+Fixing mistakes -- "debugging" -- is like solving a mystery.
+As Sherlock Homes said, the first step is to collect data:

 * Check the cwd.
 We do that by running this mysterious code:
   ```python